Things to Do Free of Charge

 Aiken County Historical Museum

-The museum is housed in a 1931 Winter Colony mansion - one of only two open to the public.
-Three floors of exhibits tell the history of Aiken County from past to present.
+Housed in a 1931 Winter Colony mansion, one of only two open to the public, along with three floors of exhibits, the museum holds the history of Aiken County inside and out.
 A one-room school from the 1890's and an 1808 log cabin are also on the museum grounds.
-Tue-Sat 10 am - 5 pm.
-Sun 2 - 5 pm.
+Open Tue-Sat 10 am - 5 pm and Sun 2 - 5 pm.
 Closed Mondays and national holidays.

 Living History Park